1. What is LASIK ?

-Your eye doctor uses a special laser to reshape the cornea (the transparent covering of the eye) to improve the way light rays focus on the retina (the light-sensitive “film” at the back of the eye).
+Your lasik surgeon uses a special laser to reshape the cornea (the transparent covering of the eye) to improve the way light rays focus on the retina (the light-sensitive “film” at the back of the eye).

-LASIK is performed to decrease your reliance on glasses and contact lenses.
+LASIK eye surgery is performed to decrease your reliance on glasses and contact lenses.
 In most cases, spectacle and contact lens independence is achieved.

 Do note that if you are beyond 45 years of age and require glasses for reading (a condition called presbyopia), you will probably still need your reading glasses after LASIK.

 Not everyone can have LASIK or will benefit from it.
-Your eye doctor will advise you in detail on the conditions that prevent you from being a good candidate for the procedure.
+Your lasik surgeon will advise you in detail on the conditions that prevent you from being a good candidate for the procedure.

-Generally, in order to have LASIK, you should
+Generally, in order to undergo LASIK eye surgery, you should

-Most importantly, you must have realistic expectations about the outcome of the procedure, and be willing to accept the potential risks associated with the procedure.
+Most importantly, you must have realistic expectations about the outcome of the procedure, and be willing to accept the potential risks associated with it.
 Fortunately, LASIK is very safe, and the results excellent, and most patients are extremely happy with how the procedure has changed their lives.

 LASIK is performed as an outpatient procedure.